vtex/affiliates/docs/README.md

 ```

-By "default implementation" we mean that, by installing the Affiliate app in your store, you're actually using the `jsons` above behind the scenes to build the new pages.
+By "default implementation," we mean that when you install the Affiliate app in your store, you're actually using the `jsons` above behind the scenes to build the new pages.

-Therefore, in order to customize these pages configuration, you should:
+Therefore, in order to customize these pages, you should:

-1. Create a `affiliates.jsonc`, `affiliates-profile.jsonc` or `affiliates-form.jsonc` file under `store/blocks`.
+1. Create a `affiliates.jsonc`, `affiliates-profile.jsonc`, or `affiliates-form.jsonc` file under `store/blocks`.
-3. Copy the code above, paste it in the new file and change it as you wish.
+3. Copy the code above, paste it into the new file, and change it as you wish.
 4. Deploy your changes.

 ## Props